ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 <!--more-->

-I want to make more detailed blog posts about some of them, stating their goals (as I perceived them), where they are used, and what we can expect to see happening to them in the future.
+I want to make more detailed blog posts about some of them, stating their goals (as I perceive them), where they are used, and what we can expect to see happening to them in the future.
 When I do that, I will update this post to include pointers to the more detailed content.